-Find out why Charles and Ray’s first home together added to the richness of their lives.
+How did Charles and Ray’s first home together add to the richness of their lives?

 The Strathmore Apartments, designed in the International Style by Richard Neutra in 1937, were intended as a synthesis between the apartment and the single-family home.

 Charles and Ray occupied one of the Neutra-designed apartments for eight years (1941-1949), prior to building the Eames House.
 In addition to livable space, this apartment served as a testing environment for early furniture prototyping in tandem with their work at the Eames Office in Venice, California.

 Tenants of the eight Strathmore Apartments were often notable designers, artists, filmmakers, and other creatives, who mirrored a life of aesthetic intentionality similar to that of the Eameses.

 After living in the apartment for nearly a decade and experiencing its versatility, Charles Eames wrote a letter to Richard Netura.
 He thanked him for creating a structure that gifted the occupant a blank canvas in which one’s surroundings could be easily personalized:

 “Dear Mr. Neutra,